 When you talk to or email your professor, be direct and to the point.
 Keep the conversation focused on class questions or problems.

-If you find it hard to prepare for that kind of conversation, contact Michelle Huang, our international student support specialist.
+If you find it hard to prepare for that kind of conversation, contact Lorri Blanton, one of our international student support specialists.
 She can help you with cross-cultural communication problems.